jamesdanielwhitford/replit.github.io/teams-pro/excalidraw-with-replit.md

 ## Getting started with Excalidraw

 To use Excalidraw, navigate to your team's Pro [dashboard](https://replit.com/teams).
 Click on the "Create Team Repl" button to create a new repl.
-Choose a template language for the repl and name it.
+Choose a template language for the repl (any will do as we will create a `.draw` file separately).

 ![create repl](/images/teamsPro/excalidraw/create-repl.png)